richdost/aws-rest/README.md

 ```
 You may have to rerun the tests if there is a slow lambda cold start.

+## Notes
+ - The rest directory contains the Claudia sub-project which establishes the lambda functions which implement REST.
+The contents are bundled up by Claudia in a temporary directory before being sent to AWS.

 ## REST Operations
  - Post an array of objects or a single object to collection URI.
 Id is injected if missing.
 Resulting objects will be in response.